-RALEIGH, Nov.
-27, 2017 — The American Red Cross is reaching out to the Eastern North Carolina community to take part in #GivingTuesday on Nov.28, encouraging to #GiveWithMeaning by making a financial donation to help a family who has lost everything in a home fire, by donating blood or platelets to help someone who is ill, or by volunteering.
+Fairfax, VA [November 27, 2017] — The American Red Cross is appealing to the National Capital Region to take part in #GivingTuesday on November 28 and #GiveWithMeaning by making a financial donation to help a family who has lost everything in a home fire, by donating blood or platelets to help someone who is ill, or by volunteering.

 Following Black Friday and Cyber Monday, #GivingTuesday marks the kick-off of the holiday giving season through a global giving movement that inspires people to take collective action to improve their communities.
 Last year, millions of people in 98 countries came together to support charitable causes and helped to raise more than $177 million online to support a variety of organizations.